zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 Answering the questions in this questionnaire will help to narrow the choices of certificates setup according to your planned Zowe deployment.

-If you need to learn the certificates based security terminology, review the [certificates concepts](../appendix/zowe-security-glossary#certificate-concepts) in our Security Glossary.
+If you need to learn more about the certificates based security terminology, review the [certificates concepts](../appendix/zowe-security-glossary#certificate-concepts) in our Security Glossary.

-If you want to lean more about how Zowe uses digital certificates, visit the [Zowe Certificates Overview](zowe-certificates-overview).
+If you want to lean more about how Zowe uses digital certificates, visit the [Zowe Certificates Overview](../getting-started/zowe-certificates-overview).

 Before you answer the questions you could also review the [Certificate Configuration Scenarios](certificate-configuration-scenarios.md) to understand better the certificates configuration options.

 ## Certificates configuration options

-### Keystore/Truststore storage
+### Certificates storage type
 You can instruct Zowe installation to store your certificates in a:
 - File-based keystore/truststore pair
 - IBM keyring